| ||Format||Pages||Price|| |

 1.4 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.

 1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.
 Some specific hazards statements are given in Section on Hazards.

 1.6 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 B527 Test Method for Tap Density of Metal Powders and Compounds

 D6393 Test Method for Bulk Solids Characterization by Carr Indices

 D7481 Test Methods for Determining Loose and Tapped Bulk Densities of Powders using a Graduated Cylinder

 E135 Terminology Relating to Analytical Chemistry for Metals, Ores, and Related Materials